-Here are 7 easy steps from experts on how to make your CV stand out from competition.
-You can also practice for your next interview with Artificial Intelligence and get feedback about your skills and personality.
+Do you want a CV that stands out from the rest?
+Here are 7 easy steps from experts on how to make your CV stand out from the competition.
+You can also practice for your next interview with artificial intelligence and get feedback about your skills and personality.

 Job hunting is a grind as there are too many details to handle.
 Job seekers have to line up professional references, research prospective employers, and check the salary range for the position they are applying for.
 Recycling the old resume with a few upgrades is tempting.

 If you want to get an interview call you should resist the temptation to recycle the old resume.
 Make sure you polish the resume and customize it according to the position you are applying for.

 How to Write a CV in 7 Easy Steps

 Here are a few tips to boost the resume and make it more noticeable.

 Create a lead

 Every resume must start with contact information.
 On top of the resume, you should mention your name, email address, phone number, and if possible links to your LinkedIn profile and the website.
 All of these things belong in the header.

 An objective statement under the contact info was common.
 But hiring managers prefer a short and engaging paragraph, so it looks like a profile.
 The paragraph should provide a quick summary of your training and experience.
 You can expand the qualification later in the cover letter and resume.